Shy/henshin.shy.dev/README.md

 #### Running Locally and deploying to AWS Lambda

-To run the project locally you can use `python app.py`.
+To run the project locally, you can use `python app.py`.

 [Zappa](https://github.com/Miserlou/Zappa) handles most of the legwork required to deploy on Lambda.
 Make sure that you've already [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration).